ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Key Entity

-A key entity is associated with the type `id-pkix-evidence-entity-key`.
+A key entity is associated with the type `id-evidence-entity-key`.
 Each instance of a key entity represents a different addressable key found in the Target Environment.
 There can be multiple key entities found in Evidence, but each reported key entity MUST describe a different key from the Target Environment.
 Two key entities may represent the same underlying cryptographic key